indirectDirectEnumeration69/BinaryArt/README.md

 # BinaryArt
 BinaryArt unfinished but working as intended building onto the binary instruction execution now.

+Priority/*
+//Need to create functionality to determine architecture and the type of processor for the detrmination of binary encoding for each machine instruction.
+*/

 Next step after the functions are finished is to start adding thread concurrency including async and promises for certain thread tasks as well as including safe gaurds through atomic fences,gaurds and locks